History of Deportivo de La Coruña: 2003/2004: Final four in Europe

 Besides, at the start of the season 2003/2004 Deportivo were obligated to play pre-round European matches for the first time in their history.
 And the club had to cope with a tough Champions League pre-round draw as Rosenborg were attached to the Galicians.
 And a tough task it became because after 180 minutes of football just one goal was scored between the two sides.
 Luckily it concerned Albert Luque's goal in Riazor (1-0) after a 0–0 draw in Norway.
 For the fifth time in a row Deportivo had qualified for the Champions League, a great achievement in Spanish (and European) football.

 But before the first European match was to be played there were three matches in the Primera División.
 The start of the team was perfect as all of them were won, including two difficult away matches.
 The first match of the season was broken up near its end when Walter Pandiani scored the only goal at newly promoted Real Zaragoza (0-1).
-The midweek home match against Athlétic de Bilbao was a simple prey (2-0) and ten days later another important victory was achieved at Sevilla (1-2).
+The midweek home match against Athletic Bilbao was a simple prey (2-0) and ten days later another important victory was achieved at Sevilla (1-2).
 So Deportivo had a perfect score after three matches and led the standings with two points over Real Madrid, Barcelona and Valencia.
 Besides, Walter Pandiani had scored three goals in three matches and promised to become important this season while the defence looked tight.

 The scoring drift of Pandiani, who had returned from a loan spell at Mallorca, was amazing as he scored eight matches in a row.
 After his three goals during the start of the Spanish season he earned Deportivo a point in Greece against AEK Athens (1-1) during the first match of the Champions League group.
 He scored another (from the spot) against PSV Eindhoven during a 2-0 European home victory and scored two more (against Albacete and Osasuna Pamplona).
 But while the home match against little Albacete didn't cause problems (3-0), Deportivo lost its first match of the season at Osasuna (3-2) after a 3–0 score.
 Valencia took over the lead in the Primera División and the Galicians took a step back to earth.